RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 • Initiated and led the collaboration with a computer vision group to adapt multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.

-• Supervised the development of a JavaScript and HTML based UI for result inspection and interactive correction of the tracking errors, which greatly enhanced the throughput of behavior analysis.
+• Supervised the development of a JavaScript and HTML based UI for result inspection and interactive correction of the tracking errors, which enables high-throughput behavioral analysis.

-MIT, Brain and Cognitive Sciences, Cambridge, MA Researcher, Mapping Spatial Transcriptome of an Entire Vertebrate Brain

-Jan.
-2020-present • Designed and led the project to map the RNA expression profiles of the zebrafish brain.

-• Developed the imaging analysis (registration, stitching, segmentation) tools for terabyte level data in collaboration with a computer vision group.

-• Developed bioinformatic tools which selected cell type marker genes in R and Python.

 ### 2018.4-2019.2 Massachusetts Institute of Technology